Linked Data API

 pref label House of Commons more like this

-question text To ask the Secretary of State for Work and Pensions, if she will make universal credit payable in advance for all new claimants in response to the covid-19 outbreak; and if she will make a statement. more like this
+question text To ask the Secretary of State for Education if she will make it her policy to restore school funding in real terms to the level provided in May 2010. more like this

-tabling member constituency Kilmarnock and Loudoun more like this
+tabling member constituency North Herefordshire more like this

 tabling member printed